Welcome to the Dominican Republic! You will arrive in Santo Domingo and begin your journey.

 Depart the United States for Santo Domingo, Dominican Republic.
 Your Rustic Pathways staff will greet you upon arrival and take you to the nearby hotel for the night to get some sleep before the real adventure begins.

-After breakfast, your group will head to your first stop in Santo Domingo where you will be staying for the next few days.
-Get settled in, have a Dominican lunch, and go over some of the major public health topics you will learn about in the next two weeks.
-Here you will also learn about public health initiatives that are taking place in the Capitol.
+After breakfast, your group will receive an introduction to your program, and go over some of the major public health topics you will learn about in the next two weeks.
+Here you will also learn about public health initiatives that are taking place in the capital.
 The Dominican Republic has some of the greatest disparities between rich and poor in the region; these disparities can be seen very clearly in Santo Domingo, which is one of the largest cities in the Caribbean.

-Have breakfast at the hotel and practice your Spanish with a quick lesson on some common medical terms you’ll encounter on in the field.
-In the mornings you will hear from some resident experts how the health care system in the Dominican Republic works and introductions to some of the biggest health problems the country is facing, visiting both public and private health facilities.
-After lunch, you will have the opportunity to tour local public health NGOs (non-governmental organizations).
+You will then hear from some resident experts how the health care system works in the Dominican Republic and introduce you to some of the biggest health problems the country is facing, visiting both public and private health facilities in addition to visiting NGOs (non-governmental organizations).
 In the evenings, watch a documentary and have group discussions about public health in Latin America to contextualize your experience and prepare for your community service projects.
 At the end of Day 3, you will travel east to the province of San Pedro, where you will begin community service and your first aid training.

 Wilderness First Aid Training Today, you will officially begin your Wilderness First Aid training.
 Our expert medical staff will provide you with the information you need to develop your skills in first aid, CPR, and emergency response.
 Spend a full two days training in situation assessment, determining appropriate response in an emergency, providing basic first aid and CPR, and caring for wounds.
 You’ll take some time while not in a classroom setting to get to know the communities you’ll be serving, including a visit a local government-operated health care center in the batey.
 You will have the chance to learn about some of the health issues faced in a rural context.